University: University of Bristol

 As a firm, we are focused on people and their growth.
-I am now in my seventh year the firm and I have been encouraged and supported at every stage and role that I have had.
-The firm spends a lot of time and effort making sure that trainees get the best from their two years.
+I am now in my sixth year at the firm and I have been encouraged and supported at every stage and role that I have had.
+The firm spends a lot of time and effort in making sure that trainees get the best out of their two years.
 The partners acknowledge that stress levels can be high and ensure that you are supported and that you are growing as a lawyer.
-The recently launched Skills Academy provides broad training to make us leadings lawyers, but also rounded individuals.
+The recently launched Skills Academy provides broad training to make us leading lawyers, but also well-rounded individuals.

 What advice do you have for budding solicitors who are contemplating a career in law?

 Don’t be disappointed if you are rejected by a law firm, it means they weren’t a good fit for you either.
 Be open minded in relation to the area of law you want to specialise in.
 You will not be sure where you want to qualify until you have tried different areas of law and have real exposure to the daily work.
 Focus on your goals, be yourself and work hard!